Self-Employed Mortgages For First-Time Buyers

 It's now that every piece of relevant documentation and information needs to be collated.

-The financial documents required will depend on the lender and your business structure.
-See our mortgage documents checklist for more information.
+The financial documents required will depend on the lender and your business structure but typically include:

 You'll also need to provide: